-The key to a successful e-commerce product is to plan the scope of the project.
+The key to successfully manufacturing a new product is to plan the scope of the project.
 If you haven’t created a physical product before, it can be overwhelming to know where to start on your idea.

 A common hurdle for many new entrepreneurs is understanding how to manufacture a product and sell it for the first time.
 Ideas are intangible.
 The real path of an entrepreneur is to go through the product development process and transform that idea into a physical product — one that you can manufacture and sell online.